At a glance

 How Zurich Risk Engineering can help

-Our risk engineers can assess a customer’s stress risk management policies and practices against technical standards for employers’ liability and the expectations for good practice outlined in the HSE’s Management Standards.
+Our risk engineers can assess a company’s stress risk management policies and practices against technical standards for employers’ liability and the expectations for good practice outlined in the HSE’s Management Standards.
 Where appropriate, we can then recommend Risk Improvement Actions.

 At an insurance policy level, we can also help to reduce the impact of stress-related conditions through counselling and other health services.